maryialejandra/llm_finetunning/docs/setup-repo-in-collab.md

     git config --global credential.helper store  # You _need_ this for next step!

-    # cd to dir when you want to put repo
+    # cd to directory where you want to clone the repo
     git clone https://github.com/maryialejandra/llm_finetunning ./llm_finetunning

     # type in your github username and password (or token) if/when prompted